 Cash and Cash Equivalents-Cash and cash equivalents are considered to be demand deposits, short-term investments, and other deposits held by financial institutions with original maturities of three months or less.
+At June 30, 2016 and 2015, cash and cash equivalents consisted only of demand deposits held by financial institutions.

 Receivables-All receivables are reported net of estimated uncollectible amounts.
 Accounts are written off when management deems they are uncollectible.
-The allowance for doubtful accounts was \$0 as of June 30, 2015 and 2014.
-Bad debt expense for the fiscal years ended June 30, 2015 and 2014 totaled \$0 and \$1,750, respectively.
+The allowance for doubtful accounts was \$0 as of June 30, 2016 and 2015.
+Bad debt expense for the fiscal years ended June 30, 2016 and 2015 totaled \$0.

-Prepaid Expenses-Prepaid expenses represent payments for expenses which have not been incurred as of year end.
-Prepaid expenses at June 30, 2015 consisted of software support and marketing and public relations expenses.
+Prepaid Expenses-Prepaid expenses represent payments for expenses that have not been incurred as of year-end.
+Prepaid expenses as of June 30, 2016 consist of software support expenses.